jeffboody/libbfs/readme.md

 between 0 and n-1 (where n is the number of allowed reader threads specified at file open) followed by the blob name.
-The function will allocate or reallocate memory for the blob data and store a pointer to it in \*\_data.
-The function returns the size of the retrieved data.
-Note: bfs\_file\_blobGet() is not supported in streaming mode.
+The function will allocate or reallocate memory for the blob data and store a pointer to it in data.

-* Success: Return value of 1.
-* Error: Return value of 0, indicating an internal SQLite error, memory allocation failure, or invalid mode.

-Important:

-* The returned data memory must be freed using libcc's FREE() function, not the standard C library free().
-* The size of the allocated memory for the blob data can be obtained using libcc's MEMSIZEPTR(*_data) function.
-This value might be larger than the actual blob size returned by bfs\_file\_blobGet().

-C Prototype
+C Prototype:

 	int bfs_file_blobGet(bfs_file_t* self,
 	                     int tid,
 	                     const char* name,
 	                     size_t* _size,
 	                     void** _data);

+Return Value:

+* bfs\_file\_blobGet: Returns 1 on success.
+If the blob
+  exists, its size will be set and the value is copied to the data buffer.
+If the blob doesn't exist, size be 0.
+  Returns 0 on error.

+Important:

+* The inital call to bfs\_file\_blobGet() should pass NULL to the data parameter, however, subsequent calls may reuse the returned data parameter.
+* The returned data memory must be freed using libcc's FREE() function, not the standard C library free().
+* The size of the allocated memory for the blob data can be obtained using libcc's MEMSIZEPTR() function.
+This value might be larger than the actual blob size returned by bfs\_file\_blobGet().

 Storing Blobs
 -------------